-I probably would’ve missed it if the red steel machine hadn’t clashed so horribly with the purple walls.
+I might have missed it if the red steel machine didn’t clashed so horribly with the purple walls.
 Or if it wasn’t taking up most of my walking space.

-“Where did we even get this?
-Why did we even get this?”
+“Where did we get this?
+Why did we get this?”

 “It’s your brother’s.
 He wanted to start working out.”